NeilBird/AzSHub-ARM-VMFleet/README.md

 ## Releases

-The [Releases](https://github.com/NeilBird/AzSHub-ARM-VMFleet/releases) page will be updated periodically, but no SLA on time scales.
+The [Releases](https://github.com/NeilBird/AzSHub-ARM-VMFleet/releases) page shows each released, please use the "Latest" version available.
+Releases will be updated periodically, but no SLA on time scales.
 Please raise a new [issue](https://github.com/NeilBird/AzSHub-ARM-VMFleet/issues) if identified, or submit a PR if you want to contribute to this project.

 ## Instructions